-The University at Buffalo offers scholarships in varying amounts to qualified international freshmen.
-Scholarship awards vary from $2,000 up to 100% of tuition costs per academic year and are renewable for up to four years with good academic standing.
+The University at Buffalo offers scholarships in varying amounts to qualified incoming international freshmen and transfer students.
+Scholarship awards vary and are renewable with good academic standing.
 The International Admissions scholarship may be combined with other UB scholarships.

 Only complete applications received before April 15th will be given scholarship consideration.

 The earlier you apply, the better your chances.

 Scholarship awards are announced regularly between December 20th and April 20th.

 The University at Buffalo is part of the Mid-American Conference (MAC) and offers top-tier, NCAA Division I athletics.
 We recruit athletes from all over the world, especially among our neighbors in Canada.
 Student athletes are usually at the top of their division or conference levels in secondary schools.
 We offer athletic scholarships in many different sports.

 Interested students should fill out the UB athletic recruitment questionnaire.